Apidog

 3. Specify the WebSocket URL: We need to specify the WebSocket URL in the curl command.
 The WebSocket URL typically starts with ws:// or wss:// for secure WebSocket connections.

-4. Send the request: Once we have set the headers and specified the WebSocket URL, we can send the WebSocket request using the curl command.
+4. Send the request: Once we have set the headers and specified the WebSocket URL, we can send the WebSocket request using the curl command line.

 Here is an example of sending a WebSocket request using curl: